A Natural Approach To The Glucose Test During Pregnancy

 First, there's the food dyes.
 We've all heard of Red 40, Yellow 5, etc. And we all know they are bad for us.
 So why do they add food dyes in this drink?
 To make it look pretty?
 No, thanks.

 Then, the BVO.
 This substance is banned in California and in many countries.
-BVO is actually patented in the US as a flame retardant.
+BVO is actually patented as a flame retardant.

 Finally, the dextrose.
 An artificial sweetener that often makes people feel jittery and get a headache.

-2 Natural Alternatives to The Glucose Test During Pregnancy
+Natural Whole Food Alternatives to The Glucose Test During Pregnancy

 Eggs, toast and orange juice are a natural alternative to the glucose test during pregnancy.